Banff in October: Here’s All You Need to Know

 Banff in October

 Banff in October means there is still plenty of sunshine, but it is definitely fall, and it’s going to get cold fast.
-Early October means larch season, but hurry as the larches turn yellow in late September and may only last until the first week of October.
+The month starts off being your ideal fall destination, but it typically goes out with the peaks covered in a fresh blanket of snow.
+Early October means larch season, but hurry and get out as fast as you can, as the larches turn yellow in late September and may only last until the first week of October or so.
+If you missed the larches, not to worry, there are still plenty of gold Aspen trees and red shrubs around.

-There’s not much snow on the ground yet, meaning you can still get out and go hiking; just be prepared to bundle up and pack layers as it’s cold.
-The temperature on average is between 10-15°C, and after dark, it can drop below freezing.
+There’s not much snow on the ground yet, meaning you can still get out and go hiking; just prepare to bundle up and pack layers, as the weather can change fast.
+The temperature on average is between 10-15°C, depending on the time of the month.
+After dark, it can drop below freezing.

-Days are getting shorter, and you can expect the sun to set around 7pm and to rise around 7:30am.
-Although the days are shorter than they were in Banff in the summer, there is still plenty of time to get out there and enjoy the Rockies.
+Days are getting shorter, and you can expect the sun to set around 7pm and to rise around 7:30am – again depending on the time of the month.
+The days start getting short quick in October.
+Although the days are shorter than they were in Banff in the summer, there is still plenty of time to get out there and enjoy the Rockies!

 Vermilion Lakes